DavidPickles/oidc-lab/README.md

 ![lab-screenshot](./img/lab-screenshot-4.png)

-## Using the access token as a bearer token.
+## Using the access token as a bearer token

 An .env file can contain a list of named API endpoints which will be called with the access token as a bearer token.
 The configuration property names start 'API_ENDPOINT' and end with a given name for the endpoint.
 For example: